 This code will loop through all pages in the tooltips collection and insert the id and body into key-value pairs for the JSON code.
-Here's an example of what that looks like after it's processed by Jekyll in the site build: Tooltips (page 0).
+Here's an example of what that looks like after it's processed by Jekyll in the site build: tooltips.json.